-Before making fast or letting go, the tug master should agree with the PWC on the maximum speed of the vessel through the water (not speed over the ground) while the tug is making fast or letting go.
+Before making fast or letting go, the tug master should agree with the PWC on the maximum speed of the vessel through the water (not speed over the ground) while the tug makes fast or lets go.

 When a tug is making fast or letting go, the vessel must be kept on a steady heading and at a constant speed.
 Sudden changes to the vessel's engine speed, rudder angle, or heading may affect a tug that is making fast or letting go.
-If it is necessary to change the vessel's speed or heading while a tug is making fast or letting go, agreement for the change should be sought from the relevant tug master, and such changes should be kept to a minimum.
+If it is necessary to change the vessel's speed or heading, etc., whilst a tug is making fast or letting go, agreement for the change should be sought from the relevant tug master, and such changes should be kept to the minimum required.